wavefrontHQ/docs/pages/doc/csp_getting_started.md

 ---
-title: Getting Started with Operations for Applications on VMware Cloud Services
+title: Getting Started with Tanzu Observability on VMware Cloud Services
 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_getting_started.html
 summary: Learn the basics for administering your service on the VMware Cloud services platform.
 ---
-Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-From this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to VMware Cloud services and **original** subscriptions.
+Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
+From this date, we support two types of subscriptions: Tanzu Observability subscriptions **onboarded** to VMware Cloud services and **original** subscriptions.

 Original subscriptions are the existing ones and they remain as is until onboarded to VMware Cloud services.
 We are in the process of incrementally [onboarding](csp_migration.html) all original subscriptions to VMware Cloud services.
 For information about original and VMware Cloud services subscriptions and the differences between them, see [Differences Between Original and VMware Cloud Services Subscriptions](csp-differences-by-area.html).

-{% include note.html content="Starting September 20, 2023, all [**new trial**](start_trial.html) instances of Operations for Applications are **onboarded** to VMware Cloud services."%}
+{% include note.html content="Starting September 20, 2023, all [**new trial**](start_trial.html) instances of Tanzu Observability are **onboarded** to VMware Cloud services."%}

-VMware Cloud services provides features to your Operations for Applications environment, such as:
+VMware Cloud services provides features to your Tanzu Observability environment, such as:
 - Single sign-on (SSO) with VMware Cloud services accounts.
 - SAML 2.0 SSO identity federation with your enterprise identity provider.
 - Identity access management (IAM) with built-in and custom service roles.